senner007/jumbleScramblePluginPointer/readme.txt

 + add placeholder when dragging
 + allow jquery pointer polyfill as optional
 + fix preventing multitouch !!!
++ crossDistance should be a property set on init/reLayout, not a method.

 Todo - other: